America’s Cybersecurity Mandate: 5 Ways to Adopt Zero-Trust Architecture

 2. Encrypt all traffic

 In line with not granting any trust by default and assuming that any given network may be compromised, it follows that encrypted traffic is a prudent, if not mandatory, hedge against potential exploitation of otherwise clear traffic.
-Once again, both Kong Gateway and Kong Mesh can be useful.
+Once again, both Kong Gateway and Kong Mesh can be useful in achieving this.

-At the gateway level, in addition to only exposing traffic over a secure channel, such as HTTPS as an example, we can further apply additional security policies to accurately further restrict access.
-IP filtering is one approach; however combining it with Mutual TLS (mTLS) is a superior approach.
-There are other possibilities for authentication, naturally.
+At the gateway level, in addition to only exposing traffic over a secure channel, such as HTTPS, as an example, we can further apply additional security policies to accurately further restrict access.
+IP filtering is one approach; however combining it with Mutual TLS (mTLS) is a superior approach still.
+Aside from this example, there are other possibilities for authentication, naturally.

 When considering communications within a distributed application, as in a service mesh, mTLS can be quite an undertaking.
 In this instance, Kong Mesh’s Mutual TLS is a convenient approach, given its ability to automatically generate a root CA (Certificate Authority) and to provision SPIFFE-compatible certificates to data planes in the mesh and further manage automatic certificates rotation.